 How to run outside during the era of “social distancing”

-Your running club has shut.
-You haven’t met up with your mates for a run since March.
-But what exactly can (and can’t) you do regarding outdoor running during Covid-19?
+What exactly you can (and can’t) you do regarding outdoor running during Covid-19?

 How to cope if your running route is busy